 When I met my doctor [at City of Hope], he immediately made me feel at ease.
 I didn’t feel like a victim; I felt like I was going to be victorious."
 Joelle Hood, kidney cancer survivor

-If you have been recently diagnosed with kidney cancer, talk to the specialists at City of Hope.
-Our kidney cancer team is an integrated group of experts who will ease your concerns and focus on providing you the best possible care from the moment of diagnosis to active treatment to recovery and survivorship.
+If you have been recently diagnosed with kidney cancer, talk to our integrated group of experts who will ease your concerns and focus on providing you the best possible care from the moment of diagnosis to active treatment to recovery and survivorship.

 Request a Consultation

-If you have been diagnosed with kidney cancer or are looking for a second opinion consultation about your treatment, you may request an appointment online or contact us at 800-826-4673 (HOPE).
+If you have been diagnosed with kidney cancer or are looking for a second opinion consultation about your treatment, you may request an appointment online or contact us at 800-826-4673.
 Please visit Making Your First Appointment for more information.

-City of Hope has been named a best hospital for urology and cancer by U.S. News & World Report for over a decade, and a National Cancer Institute comprehensive cancer center, the highest designation that recognizes our commitment to cancer treatment, research and education.
+Located in Southern California, City of Hope has been named a National Cancer Institute comprehensive cancer center, the highest designation that recognizes our commitment to cancer treatment, research and education.
 As a founding member of the National Comprehensive Cancer Network, our doctors also help develop and improve evidence-based kidney cancer treatment guidelines for patients throughout the country.

 Kidney cancer is a disease involving the abnormal and uncontrolled growth of cells in the kidneys, a pair of organs that removes waste products from the bloodstream and excretes them as urine.